telerik/xaml-docs/controls/radtooltip/theming.md

 # Theming

 {% if site.site_name == 'Silverlight' %}
 Telerik themes are not turned on by default in __RadToolTip__.
-This article described two approaches which can be used to theme the __RadToolTip__ control.
+This article describes two approaches which can be used to theme the __RadToolTip__ control.

 The first approach that can be used for setting up the __RadToolTip__ theming is to set the __RadToolTipContentView__ control inside the __ToolTipContent__ property.